drfailer/serializer-cpp/README.md

 The purpose of this project is to use templates to automate generation of serialization and deserialisation methods for C++ classes.

+The best way to learn how to use the lib is to check the [wiki](https://github.com/drfailer/serializer-cpp/wiki).

 ## Example

 To generate code, the target class must use the `SERIALIZABLE` macro.
 This is a